anjnesh88/NodeJs/homework.md

 - what are dependencies
 - what is the use of -g while npm install
 - Difference between caret and tidle (^ vs ~)

+- Initialize git
+- Make a .gitignore file
+- Create a remote repo on github
+- Push all code remote origin
+- Play with routes and route extension ex. /hello, / , /test/2
+- Order of the route matters alot
+- Install postman app and make a workspace/collection and then test API call
+- Write logic to handle GET, POST, PATCH, DELETE API calls and test them on postman